 The Mediterranean Sea: A Treasure to Protect

-The Bubble Buddies and I live in the Island of Milos, which is in the Aegean Sea, which is part of the Mediterranean Sea, which is part of the Atlantic Ocean.
-Let's learn more!
+My friends and I live on the island of Milos, which is in the Aegean Sea, which is part of the Mediterranean Sea, which is part of the Atlantic Ocean.
+Let's learn more, Bubble Buddies!

-The Mediterranean Sea is huge!
-It covers a vast area and is home to 22 countries, including Spain, France, Italy, Greece, Turkey, Egypt, Libya, and many more!
-It's like a giant bathtub filled with salty water!
+The Mediterranean is like a giant bucket filled with salty water!
 It has thousands of islands, including large ones like Sicily, Sardinia, Corsica, Cyprus, Crete, Majorca and many smaller ones too.
-Greece has the most islands in the Mediterranean, with thousands scattered throughout its waters.
+Greece has more islands than any other Mediterranean country, with thousands scattered throughout its waters.

 - To the north: It's bordered by Europe.